logiconllc/flutter-firebase-test-app/notification_sample_app/README.md

 Installing Instruction:

 Install flutter SDK.
-Install Vscode/Android Studio.
+Install Vscode or Android Studio.
-Install Flutter/Dart plugin in VScode/Android Studio.
+Install Flutter and Dart plugin in VScode or Android Studio.
 Clone Repo using download link.
 Open Folder (flutter-firebase-test-app) in Vscode.